stellar/scp-proofs/README.md

 is different for each participant.
-What is not captured by the model includes the fact that quorums are discovered dynamically (nodes know all their quorums upfront in the model) and that quorums might change during execution as nodes adjust their slices.
-However, as argued in the Stellar Whitepaper, the safety of SCP in the case in which quorums change dynamically is no worse than the safety of the case in which slices do not change and a node's slices are taken to be all the slices that it ever uses in the dynamic case.
-Thus the proof still gives some assurance about the dynamic case.
+What is not captured by the model includes the fact that quorums are discovered dynamically (nodes know all their quorums upfront in the model) and that quorums might change during execution as nodes adjust their slices (quorums are fixed upfront in the model).

 Second, the model does not specify the nomination protocol.
-Instead, we assume that nomination can return arbitrary values (for proving liveness, we add temporal assumptions about nomination; see the liveness section).
+Instead, we assume that nomination can return arbitrary values, which is sound.

 Finally, there is no notion of real-time in the model.
 Thus we cannot  make any statements about the amount of time that things take to happen.
 Instead, in the